JcaPetri/Apolo-Articles-MySql/README.md

 	System Microservice contains the system structure of all the software.
 In this module you need to create all the databases and java classes, enums, interfaces, entities, etc.
 	The main tables of this module will be in the other databases such as mirrors.
  	These mirror tables will be updated via Kafka topics, but for the only record that are used by this Articles Microservices.
 	With this mechanism each microservice becames independent of the others.
-Example: MirSysCompanies, MirSysBusinessUnits, etc.
+Example: SysCompanies_Mir, SysBusinessUnits_Mir, etc.
 	One important thing, is you make a mirror only of the records that need in the other microservice, not all the records that exists in the System Microservice.
 	The are three types of tables.
 		Tli is the list table, in which only enable the IDNum for one Microservice and BusinessUnit.
 This kind of table do not have any relation with others.